martin-ueding/thinkpad-scripts/doc/think-dock.1.rst

 You can set the following options:

 ``disable_wifi``
-    Whether to set the wifi.
-Set it to ``true`` or something else.
+    Whether to set the wifi. *Default:
+    true*.

 ``internal``
-    The ``xrandr`` name for the internal monitor.
+    The ``xrandr`` name for the internal monitor. *Default: LVDS1*.

 ``unmute``
-    Whether to change the volume.
-Set it to ``true`` or something else.
+    Whether to change the volume. *Default: true*.

 ``dock_loudness``
-    Volume to set to when docking.
-Set it to a percentage like ``100%``.
+    Volume to set to when docking. *Default: 100%*.

 ``undock_loudness``
-    Volume to set to when undocking.
-Set it to a percentage like ``50%``.
+    Volume to set to when undocking. *Default: 50%*.

 ``set_brightness``
-    Whether to change the brightness.
-Set it to ``true`` or something else.
+    Whether to change the brightness. *Default: true*.

 ``brightness``
-    Brightness to set to when docking.
-Set it to a percentage like ``60%``.
+    Brightness to set to when docking. *Default: 60%*.

 ``relative_position``
     Where to set the external monitor.
 Set it to ``right`` or ``left`` or anything else that ``xrandr`` supports with a ``--*-of`` argument.
+    *Default: right*.

 ``kdialog``
-    Please see the appropriate section in think-rotate(1), it has the same option.
+    Please see the appropriate section in think-rotate(1), it has the same option. *Default:*.

 Hooks
 -----